How Long Will Freezer Last Without Power?

 Keeping the Freezer Closed

-The first and most important rule during a power outage is to keep your freezer door firmly shut.
-Every time you open the freezer, cold air escapes, and warmer air enters, which can significantly reduce the internal temperature and shorten the time your food will stay frozen.
+The single most important rule during a power outage is to keep the freezer door firmly shut.
+Every time you open it, cold air escapes and warmer air enters, which shortens how long your food stays frozen.
+A full freezer that stays closed holds for about 48 hours; open it often and that can collapse to just 4 to 6 hours.

 Action Duration Temperature Impact

-Keeping freezer closed 48 hours Maintains below freezing temperatures*
+Keeping freezer closed (full) 48 hours Maintains below-freezing temperatures*

-Frequent opening Reduces to 24 hours or less Causes temperature to rise rapidly
+Opening the door frequently 4-6 hours Causes temperature to rise rapidly

 *Assuming the freezer is full and left undisturbed.